IO MI CANTO DA SOLA

 The performance is in Italian with English subtitles.

-All ticket revenue will be donated to two charities:
+On this occasion, all ticket revenue was donated to two charities:

 Casa Myrna, Boston’s largest provider of shelter and support services to